The Art of He-Man and the Masters of the Universe is the homage that this franchise needs and deserves.

 Yet, the people who raised their imaginary swords to the air and declared “by the power of Grayskull, I have the power” have not forgotten.
 No, they all remember the blonde, buff hero with the Velma Dinkley haircut and his Lindsay Lohan lookalike nemesis known as Skeletor.
 Oh yes, MOTU lives on and still burns brightly in 2015.

-The Art of He-Man and the Masters of the Universe is the homage that this franchise needs and deserves.
-This 300+ page book chronicles MOTU’s journey from toy, to television, to film and cultural phenomenon.
+This 300+ page book, The Art of He-Man and the Masters of the Universe, chronicles MOTU’s journey from toy, to television, to film and cultural phenomenon.
 Every page contains a fascinating insight into what happened behind the scenes in conceptualising and producing the diverse universe (even the famed mini-comics receive their own section and She-Ra gets her deserved praise).

-Flipping through the pages, you’re treated to interviews with directors and influential people, as well as incredible artwork that will transport you back in time to when you first received a new MOTU toy.
+Flipping through the pages of The Art of He-Man and the Masters of the Universe, you’re treated to interviews with directors and influential people, as well as incredible artwork that will transport you back in time to when you first received a new MOTU toy.
 You can practically feel the excitement of getting lost in the packaging art and the fresh, new toy smell.

 For the fans, The Art of He-Man and the Masters of the Universe will be the comprehensive MOTU bible.
 Packed with informative history, insider tidbits, rich art and a bucket load of nostalgia feels (especially when you gawk at the toy line), you can’t help but feel you have the power.